stephenlepisto/designpatternexamples/docs/template.md

 access points, otherwise known as hooks, to customize the algorithm for a particular task.

-C++ has formalized the concept of templates to the point that programs can be written in the template "language" itself.
-In C++, a template is a piece of code where certain types are replaced by a "stand-in" type known as a template type.
-When the template code, be it a class or function, is instantiated or used, the compiler is told the specific type to use for the template type and the code is then created at compile time for that type.
-If a template function is called with three different types, three different versions of the function is created, one for each type.
-What the code does is the same in each case, it's just the types that are different.

-In C++, it's possible to substitute functions as well, by providing user-defined classes as a template type.
-As long as the user-defined class conforms to the method calls expected by the template function, the class can override or replace functionality expected by the function.

-C# introduced the concept of generics to accomplish roughly the same thing, again oriented around types.

-The Template pattern is a general process of modifying an algorithm so that one or more parts of the algorithm can be changed out for some other functionality that the algorithm can work with.

 The simplest form of a template pattern implementation is the qsort() function in the C library.
 The qsort() function takes a pointer to another function that does the actual comparison between any two elements in the